docker/docs/docker-for-aws/upgrade.md

 To initiate an update, use either the AWS Console or the AWS cli to initiate a stack update.
 Use the S3 template URL for the new release and complete the update wizard.
-This will initiate a rolling upgrade of the Docker swarm, and service state will be maintained during and after the upgrade.
+This initiates a rolling upgrade of the Docker swarm, and service state is maintained during and after the upgrade.
 Appropriately scaled services should not experience downtime during an upgrade.

 ![Upgrade in AWS console](img/cloudformation_update.png)